Applifier/applifier-mobile-impact/README.md

 In any issues, please file in issue with us in this Github repository, or log a ticket with us by emailing support@applifier.zendesk.com

-Everyplay Game Ads SDK Release Notes
+Everyplay GameAds SDK Release Notes
 ==================================

 current development version